St Bernadette’s Primary School

 The council wishes to minimise claims arising from the loss of pupils’ clothing and/or personal belongings.
 Parents are asked to assist in this area by ensuring that valuable items and unnecessarily expensive items of clothing, jewellery, etc, are not brought to school.
 Parents should note that any claims submitted to cover the loss of such items are likely to be met only where the authority can be shown to have been negligent.

 Meals are prepared in keeping with North Lanarkshire Council’s policy of healthy eating and served on the premises.
 We share the dining area with Clydeview.
 A varied menu is offered by the Dining Staff.
 A vegetarian meal option is offered on a daily basis.

 Diets required as a result of a medical condition (a medically prescribed diet e.g. coeliac disease, diabetes, food allergy or intolerance) can be provided in school.
 A medically prescribed diet form must be completed by the child’s Registered Dietician or General Practitioner.
 Procedures and forms can be accessed via the child’s school or dietician, or from North Lanarkshire’s Catering service.

-Occasionally, parents/carers may be asked to supply prescription foods or attend a meeting to discuss the child’s dietary requirements.
+Occasionally, for some conditions (PKU, coeliac), parents/carers may be asked to supply prescription foods or attend a meeting to discuss the child’s dietary requirements.

 Some children with additional support needs may require food to be adapted to an appropriate texture and consistency.
 In this instance the child’s Registered Dietician or Speech and Language Therapist will liaise with the Head Teacher and school catering service to ensure appropriate food provision.